brosing/rnwb-starter/README.md

 - Create component in package common
 - Run `yarn build` in package common
 - Then you can go to each package folder & use `yarn start` to run in each platform
-- NOTE: try to deploy with now? build your web package first & then run `now build`